HomeLatest NewsGovTechTech to power India's coal mine operations

 Register Now →

-To minimise reliance on imports, it is vital for Coal India Ltd (CIL) to achieve the one billion tonnes (BT) target, going on a journey of technological change, the company stated.
+To minimise reliance on imports, it is for Coal India Ltd (CIL) to achieve the one billion tonnes (BT) target, going on a journey of technological change, the company stated.

 New technologies have the potential to significantly impact mining operations in a variety of ways, including safety and productivity, environmental protection, and possibilities for women.